topjohnwu/Magisk/docs/guides.md

 │   │   ├── ...
 │   │   └── ...
 │   │
-│   ├── zygisk              <--- This folder contains the native libraries to load in zygote │   │   ├── arm64-v8a.so
+│   ├── zygisk              <--- This folder contains the module's Zygisk native libraries │   │   ├── arm64-v8a.so
 │   │   ├── armeabi-v7a.so
 │   │   ├── x86.so